 We expect the best by offering the best to our staff members.
 Our standards are high and testing and evaluations are done on a regular basis during each phase of training.
 Therefore, failure to pass a test or failure to meet performance standards may result in termination of employment.

-From the time of hire to full release as a probationary Communications Officer I is approximately a 12 month process.
+the entire process from the time of hire to full release as a probationary Communications Officer I is approximately 12 months.

-Valley Communications Center utilizes a continuous testing process through Public Safety Testing (PST) for Communications Officer I positions.
+Valley Com 911 utilizes a continuous testing process through Public Safety Testing (PST) for Communications Officer I positions.
 PST administers the initial typing and written tests.
 Applicants must pass both before they can apply to Valley Com.
 Please visit www.publicsafetytesting.com for dispatcher test dates and frequently asked questions.
 Those who meet our minimum qualifications will be invited to test internally during the open recruitment period.

 For more information visit our hiring FAQ page.